Divorce can be a difficult thing to go through

 Once your registration is accepted, you will be required to attend counselling at Syariah Court’s appointed agency before you are able to commence divorce proceedings.

 NOTE: From 1 January 2015 onwards, if you have children up to 14 years old, you and your spouse are required to submit the parenting plan to Court when filing for divorce.
 During counselling, the MCP counsellors will discuss the parenting plan with you.
 The Parenting Plan Discussion template will be used as reference by both parties.
-You and your spouse should use this template to include all details discussed during the counselling session.
+You and your spouse should use this template to include all details discussed during the

 What happens after counselling?